Skip to main content

 Assessment Rationale And Relationship

-This module is focused on understanding the fundamental groundwater processes and demonstrating that via the creation of a conceptual model that can be further developed using analytical equations and numerical groundwater flow models.
-The assessment is based on 100% coursework.
-The written exercise requires the student to build a new simple groundwater model, and to explore the model sensitivity given a range of scenarios.
+This module is focused on understanding the fundamental groundwater processes and demonstrating this via the creation of a conceptual model that can be further developed using analytical equations and numerical groundwater flow models.
+The assessment is 100% coursework which requires the students to report on building a new simple groundwater model, and exploration of the model sensitivity given a range of scenarios.
 This tests the students' ability to develop their own model, and their understanding of some of the theory underlying model development.
+This coursework element will assess M1, M2, M3, M4, M6, M16, and M17 AHEP-4 codes

 Reading Lists